ahernanzl/pyClim-SDM/input_data_template/README.md

 - models/

 Some example datasets have been included.
-In order to test pyClim-SDM using the example datasets, rename input_data_template/ as input_data/, run src/gui_mode.py and try different methods and steps, but limit your selection to experiment=EVALUATION and using the default sets of predictors.
-This will allow you to get familiar with pyClim-SDM with no need from your side to prepare any input data.
+In order to test pyClim-SDM using the example datasets, rename input_data_template/ as input_data/, run src/gui_mode.py and try different methods and steps This will allow you to get familiar with pyClim-SDM with no need from your side to prepare any input data.

 In order to use your own datasets, spatial domain, etc., prepare your input_data directory as explained hereafter.
-Beware tmax, tmin and pcp by reanalysis/GCMs are mandatory files.
+Beware that the targetVariables themselves, given by reanalysis/GCMs are mandatory files for some methods and purposes.

 # hres/